 The Australian Supplier Payment Code is a voluntary national code of fair payment from businesses to their small business suppliers.

-The Code will be administered by the Business Council of Australia and will come into effect on 1 July 2017.
+The Code is administered by the Business Council of Australia and came into effect on 1 July 2017.

 The VSBC encourages businesses of all sizes to become signatories to show their leadership on this important issue.

 Australian Supplier Payment Code (ASPC)